print-hi/rit-docs/mkdocs/docs/Aggregate Mortality/rate_completion.md

 # Mortality Rate Completion

-The 'StMoMo' package has good accuracy with mortality calculations for younger ages.
+The StMoMo package has good accuracy with mortality calculations for younger ages.
 However, for older ages (>90), other methods can be applied to improve mortality estimates.

-'mmrpp' includes functions that apply different methods to 'extrapolate' more accurate mortality rates at the older ages.
+This module includes functions that apply different completion methods to 'extrapolate' more accurate mortality rates at the older ages.

 ---